 What About Recycling?

 It’s good to do some basic sorting before passing over your recycling.
-Here and here are some resources about recycling in Taiwan, what you can recycle and the various categories.
+Here are some resources about recycling in Taiwan and sorting plastic containers.
 I’ve heard that some recyclers won’t accept things until they have been sorted – again something that differs by area.

 Strictness Around Sorting and Purchasing Garbage Bags